 You should also download sample exams (One and Two) with an examination report from Cambridge’s website.
-There are also older past papers with correct answers available here thanks to some kind strangers from the internet.
-The 2016-19 past papers (without answers) can be found here.
+There are also other past papers with correct answers available here thanks to some kind strangers from the internet.
 Please note that the exam was tweaked a little in 2015, so you need to pay attention to this list of changes when checking the older papers.

 It’s also a very good idea to go through the past papers under exam conditions.
 I gave myself 90 minutes for Paper One, a 30-minute break, 90 minutes for Paper Two, and then I compared what I wrote with the correct answers.
 I found this strategy very effective because it gave me a clear idea of what to expect during the exam itself.
 You may also need to train your wrist to cope with writing by hand for 3 hours!
 My past papers practice yielded promising results, so I travelled to Bogotá feeling quite optimistic.